- What do I need to know about quitting?

 Other tobacco cessation products like these that do not use nicotine salicylate may be legal if they are prescribed by a doctor.
 But they still pose a risk for children and pets if they are not well-labeled, stored safely, and disposed of where children and pets cannot get them.

-Snus: Swedish snus has been touted by some people as a safer way to use tobacco, and even as a way to quit smoking cigarettes.
-Swedish snus is a type of moist snuff that is reported to have lower levels of tobacco-associated nitrosamines (TSNAs), a potent cancer-causing agent in tobacco products.
+Swedish snus has been touted by some people as a safer way to use tobacco, and even as a way to quit smoking cigarettes.
+Snus made in Sweden is a type of moist snuff that is reported to have lower levels of tobacco-associated nitrosamines (TSNAs), a potent cancer-causing agent in tobacco products.
 Lower TSNA levels may mean less risk of cancer, but there are still TSNAs and other carcinogens in Swedish snus.

 American versions of snus contain varying amounts of TSNAs depending on brand and region of the United States.
-There is no requirement as to levels of TSNAs in American snus, nor is there a requirement for labeling about this carcinogen.
+Levels of TSNAs are not regulated in American snus, nor is there a requirement for labeling about this carcinogen.
 And, as with Swedish snus, there are other carcinogens besides TSNAs.
 To date, snus has not been tested in controlled clinical trials as a way to stop smoking.
 Snus contains tobacco, so it’s not helpful if your goal is to quit; it’s as addictive as any other form of tobacco.
 American snus has not been proven safer than the more common forms of smokeless tobacco.